From diode

 just to breathe with you, to align snouts

-and buttons and no jumping to conclusions.
+and buttons and not jump to conclusions.

 On the idiot box a woman in poltergeist

-drag and all my instincts chewing out
+drag; all my instincts chew out

 of me like field mice.
 I thump the cushion

-away like a professional but can’t tell
+like a professional but can’t tell

-you where the hawk will land.
+where the hawk will land.
 Crook

 of your consciousness, funny bone